 This is an automated step, and no manual execution is required.

-Updating Employee Position Information (Optional)
+Updating Employee Position Information (if Position Management implemented)

 Purpose

 Only if Position Management has been implemented and Right to Return feature is activated: Upon the workflow approval performed by the employee’s HR Business Partner, the employee’s position is updated automatically with information related to the right of the employee to return on this position.